rsm-gh/build-deb/README.md

               <source folder>  can be either an absolute path or the name of a directory placed in the current working directory.
 The source folder must contain a  DEBIAN  STRUCTURE!
 Tutorial: https://github.com/rsm-gh/build-deb/blob/master/DEBIAN_BASICS.md
               *Note:  Since the program automatically rename the packages "program-name_program-version_architecture" the source folder can contain a different name.
-This is pretty useful to create links outside the folder to prevent you from navigating trough the un-useful directories.
+This is pretty useful to create links outside the folder to prevent you from navigating through the un-useful directories.

               **To cancel the process use ctrl-c rather than closing the window.
        -c, --control